 Being engaged in the surrounding community and striving to make it a better place is a key piece of Penn’s mission and educational goals.
 Through the School’s varied outreach and service-learning programs, Penn Dental Medicine students provide much-needed oral health services to the community, while broadening their understanding of public health issues.
 These academically based service-learning programs provide students and faculty with the framework to complete community-based activities as an essential, required component of academic course work.
-In total, students log nearly 14,000 service hours each year in both required and elective community experiences and the honors program.
+In total, students log approximately 16,000 service hours each year in both required and elective community experiences and the honors program.

 This integral part of the curriculum takes students outside of the School’s clinics and campus to connect with diverse segments of the public and come to understand the impact of social, cultural, and economic forces on oral health care.
 The service learning programs are also an innovative and sustainable model for increasing access to care within the community and provides dental students and faculty with multiple opportunities to work with community partners in existing service programs where oral health education and services can be readily implemented.
 The required nature of students’ activities ensures that all students receive a consistent level of mentored community activities, and provides a consistent presence in oral health programs organized with agency partners in the community.

 A Curriculum Requirement: Each student is required to complete 82 hours of service activities before graduation, as well as a sequence of four academically based service courses (one in each four years of the curriculum).
 The following chart offers a summary of the four required service-learning courses:

 |First Year: Health Promotion||6 hours of classroom education in Philadelphia public schools|

 |Second Year: Local & Global Public Health||12 hours of experiences with University interdisciplinary programs and other social service agencies|